-King’s understands that integrating an exchange or study abroad programme into your degree can be an expensive venture.
+King’s understands that integrating an exchange or study abroad program into your degree can be an expensive venture.
 The following financial assistance is available to students:

-The Study/Work International Fund (SWIF) provides funding to King’s students in financial need who wish to undertake an international placement as part of their academic programme.
+The Study/Work International Fund (SWIF) provides funding to King’s students in financial need who wish to undertake an international placement as part of their academic program.
 Students are expected to apply at least one month prior to departure; however, if possible, applications should be submitted four to six weeks prior to departure to allow enough time for review and processing.

 King’s students are also eligible to apply for the Godfrey Traveling Scholarship, which provides funds for up to a year of study, or to engage in a project connected with education or development work, in a developing country.
 This scholarship can also provide funding to students from developing countries to study at the College.
 For more details about how to apply for this award, apply by writing to the Registrar by March 15.
 The letter of application should include a description of intended activities in relation to a developing country.

 firstname.lastname@example.org | 902 422-1271 ext.
 193